Yokmp/Ingredient_Scrap/README.md

 # A small Mod for Factorio built around Scrap.

-This Mod is written under Factorio 1.1.33.
-It inserts its data in the data-updates stage.
+It inserts its data in the data-final-fixes stage.
 Affected are only "vanilla-names" (iron, copper, steel).
+There are a few mods supported like KR2, IR2 and all (April 2022) bz-mods.
-If you want to add scrap for other mods recipes then just edit data-updates.lua where youll find the two array at the top of the file.
+If you want to add scrap for other mods recipes then just edit mods.lua in which you can set like patterns and technologies.

 |example recipes|mods recipes|